shorepine/amy/README.md

 To run a simple C example, make sure `libsoundio` (`brew install libsoundio` on macOS or `apt-get install libsoundio-dev` on Linux) is installed (to access audio output devices) and run `make`.
 Then run `./amy-example`.

 To try a simple Javascript example, copy the contents of `src/www` to a web server.
+[We've hosted that here](https://notes.variogram.com/amy/) too.

 ## Controlling AMY